---

 ![equipment cost tiers](https://cms.fieldcamp.ai/wp-content/uploads/2025/06/equipment-cost-tiers-1024x397.webp)**Equipment tiers and hourly impact**:

-Technology advantages like variable pressure controls, automatic soap injection, and surface-specific attachments justify premium hourly rates through improved results and reduced damage risk.
+**Technology advantages,** such as variable pressure controls, automatic soap injection, and surface-specific attachments, justify premium hourly rates through improved results and reduced damage risk.

 **Operator experience** significantly affects both work quality and completion speed.
 Experienced pressure washing technicians complete jobs 40-60% faster while delivering superior results.